pilutak/eventmanager/OperationsHandbook.md

 After updating the loglevel, EM must be restartet in order to activate, Default loglevel is notice, for debugging use: debug

+## Event Monitor:
+The Event Monitor is a small java UI application which monitors the events.
+Event processing is classified into following catagories:

+Green   (Successfull)
+Yellow  (Pending)
+Red     (Failed)
+Grey    (Ignored)

+Green:  The event has been analyzed by EM, and processing was successfull.
+In most cases there will have been sent commands southbound to the network.
+Yellow: The event is currently being processed.
+If an event stays in status pending, something is wrong.
+Red:    The event processing has failed!
+This request should be handled manually.
+Grey:   The event is ignored by EM (most likely because the event is not implemented).
+During normal operations, grey events are NOT shown in the Event Monitor!

+## Scheduled operations tasks:
+Daily: Look in the event monitor if any events has failed the last 24 hours.
+Weekly: Look in the EM logfile if there is logged any error messages or crashes (on both EM nodes).
+Monthly: Verify diskspace on application and DB servers, if needed, clean events from DB.
+Verify DB backups (make sure to have SRD backup). check health of both DB servers.

+## Resolving Errors:
+An event has been marked as failed in event monitor: Investigate why it failed, and resolve.
+In data is fixed manually in the core, the SRD data must be updated accordingly!

+EM does not receive any events from Broadworks: Restart EM, events has been queued in Broadworks, and should be processed when EM is restarted.
+Verify that EM is processing events.

+Primary DB is DOWN: Update the IP / hostname of the DB server in the EM config file, restart EM.
+Resolve lost events manually!!

 ## License

 Copyright 2018 Thomas Elsgaard